zegabr/magic/README.md

 -Reset x.cpp by running `bash r.sh` at competitive folder (which you will be after teleports)

--There is 2 templates named tmp.cpp and ymp.cpp (also a little python3 cheatsheet named pmp.py)
+-There is a template named tmp.cpp (also a little python3 cheatsheet named pmp.py)